 Located on a high-rise island of development in the centre of Norwich, The Quad provides state-of-the-art student accommodation.
-Prior to construction, the site was home to the local Mecca Bingo Hall but stood vacant for more than two years.
+Prior to construction, the site was home to the local bingo hall but stood vacant for more than two years.

-The development has been designed to encourage energy efficiency and sustainable travel, with no cars permitted on site or parked locally (with the exception of vehicles for students with disabilities) and bicycle racks for residents.
+The development was designed to encourage energy efficiency and sustainable travel, with no cars permitted on site or parked locally (with the exception of vehicles for students with disabilities) and bicycle racks for residents.

-The brief for The Quad was to create a building that would be future-proof, structurally sound and fire safe for its occupants.
+The brief for The Quad was to create a building that would be future-proof, structurally sound, and fire safe for its occupants.
 Carson and Partners chose to use an SFS steel structure in conjunction with a masonry façade, but this presented a challenge to the developer and main contractor, as they were required to create a non-combustible façade without changing the predetermined cavities of the building.

 Traditionally, brick workers and main contractors revert to foam insulation boards for this construction type due to the requirement of using channel ties, which have not been approved for use with mineral wool.
 The alternative option - frame cramps - are not easy to install and can add unnecessary time and costs onto a build.

-Wanting to reach the highest standard of fire safety by using non-combustible insulation, Alumno Developments and HG Construction were determined to push the boundaries and approached ROCKWOOL to see if the stone wool manufacturer could provide a solution.
+Wanting to reach the highest standard of fire safety by using noncombustible insulation, Alumno Developments and HG Construction were determined to push the boundaries and approached ROCKWOOL® to see if the stone wool manufacturer could provide a solution.

-ROCKWOOL’s Technical Specification Manager, Hedley Thompson, worked with ACS to develop a fully tested solution that would allow ROCKWOOL RAINSCREEN DUO SLAB® to be used in conjunction with ACS ROCKWOOL Framefix.
+ROCKWOOL’s Technical Specification Manager, Hedley Thompson, worked with ACS to develop a fully tested solution that would allow ROCKWOOL RainScreen Duo Slab® to be used in conjunction with ACS ROCKWOOL Framefix.

 This new development allows a masonry wall to be tied to a light steel frame or other structural element through ROCKWOOL stone wool insulation using a suitable fixing.
 Composite, high compressive capacity sleeves are used at every fixing position to provide a rigid, high capacity fixing detail.
 The channel is fixed back to the structure via the pre-punched holes in the channel.

-ROCKWOOL SP Firestop was installed alongside 125mm ROCKWOOL RAINSCREEN DUO SLAB®.
+ROCKWOOL SP FireStop was installed alongside 125mm ROCKWOOL RainScreen Duo Slab.

 ROCKWOOL SP Firestop is designed to form an open-state cavity fire barrier within external cladding systems that allow for ventilation and drainage of the cavity under service conditions.
-The SP Firestop VRB has been tested with ROCKWOOL RAINSCREEN DUO SLAB® to ASFP TGD 19: “Fire resistance test or ‘Open State’ cavity barriers, used in the external fabric of buildings”.
+The SP Firestop VRB has been tested with ROCKWOOL RainScreen Duo Slab to ASFP TGD 19: “Fire resistance test or ‘Open State’ cavity barriers, used in the external fabric of buildings”.
 The combination of non-combustible insulation and an effective fire barrier supports fire safe façade systems and aids the design of high rise buildings above 18m.